QuantEcon/lecture-python-intro/lectures/business_cycle.md

 1970s, followed by slowed expansion in the past two decades.

-Major dips in the growth rate coincided with the Oil Crisis of the 1970s, the GFC and the Covid-19 pandemic.
+Major dips in the growth rate coincided with the Oil Crisis of the 1970s, the Global Financial Crisis (GFC) and the Covid-19 pandemic.

 ```{code-cell} ipython3
 ---